Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 IPO readiness

-Under this model, performance risk of one cluster does not structurally impair other clusters or the group-level holding entity.
+Under this model, performance risk of one cluster does not structurally impair other cluster modules or the group-level holding entity.

 Jasminex expansion is incremental and demand-driven.